Star Trek III: The Search for Spock: Release

 The Search for Spock was not heavily marketed.
 Among the promotional merchandise created for the film's release were Search for Spock-branded calendars and glasses sold at Taco Bell.
 A novelization (ISBN 0-671-49500-3) was also released, and reached second place on The New York Times paperback bestsellers list.
 President Ronald Reagan screened the film for friends during a weekend away from the White House in 1984, spent with White House staff chief Mike Deaver and the president's own close friend Senator Paul Laxalt.
 Reagan wrote of the film: "It wasn't too good."

 The Search for Spock opened June 1 in a record-breaking 1,996 theaters across North America; with competing films Indiana Jones and the Temple of Doom, Gremlins, Ghostbusters and Top Secret! released at the same time, more than half of the nation's screens were filled by summer blockbusters.
 The Search for Spock grossed over $16 million in its opening weekend.
 In its second weekend the film's gross dropped 42 percent.
 The box office strength of The Search for Spock and Indiana Jones led Paramount to dominate early summer film business.
 The film made $76.5 million in North America, for a total of $87 million worldwide.

 James Horner's soundtrack to the film was released on a 43-minute LP record by Capitol Records in 1984, and also contained a 12" single titled "The Search for Spock", composed by Horner and performed by Group 87, a band featuring composer Mark Isham and Missing Persons drummer Terry Bozzio.
 It was re-released on compact disc in 1989 by GNP Crescendo.
 Film Score Monthly released an expanded two-compact disc score June 1, 2010.
 The Expanded Edition included both the original Capitol Records release from 1984 and an all-new version which featured the complete soundtrack as heard in the film, including alternate versions as well as many cues heard for the first time outside of the film.
-The soundtrack would be Horner's final contribution to Star Trek.